 Do you want to attach the files that users submit through your form to notification emails?
-The WPForms File Upload Attachments feature allows you to easily access uploaded files as attachments in the notification email!
+Our File Upload Attachments feature lets you easily access uploaded files as attachments in the notification email!

 Before getting started, you’ll need to ensure WPForms is installed and activated on your WordPress site and that you’ve verified your license.
 Then you can create a new form or edit an existing one to access the form builder.